 Step 4.
 Add an Email Integration

-Let’s walk through a Mailchimp integration together so you can see how it works.
+Let’s walk through a Constant Contact integration together so you can see how it works.

-In the builder, go to Integrations » Add New Integration » Email Provider and select Mailchimp from the drop-down.
-You’ll need to enter your Mailchimp API key and click Connect to Mailchimp.
+In the builder, go to Integrations » Add New Integration » Email Provider and select Constant Contact from the drop-down.
+You’ll need to login to your Constant Contact account and click Connect to Constant Contact.